No. 17 Kentucky blows out archrival Louisville 56-10

+The No. 17 Wildcats found a similarly smooth path toward earning Bluegrass bragging rights.

-Wilson accounted for 340 yards and four touchdowns, Benny Snell Jr. rushed for two scores and the No. 17 Wildcats blew out archrival Louisville 56-10 on Saturday night in the Governor's Cup.
+Wilson accounted for 340 yards and four touchdowns, Benny Snell Jr. rushed for two scores and Kentucky blew out archrival Louisville 56-10 on Saturday night in the Governor's Cup.

+The Wildcats (9-3) scored TDs on all five first-half drives and never trailed in posting their first nine-win regular season since 1977.
+After relying most of this season on a fierce defense to create opportunities, their offense finally did all the heavy lifting in posting season highs in points and yardage in outgaining Louisville 601-305.

 Wilson completed 17 of 23 passes for 261 yards and rushed for 79 in his biggest game with Kentucky.
 Snell rushed for TDs of 7 and 24 yards and 100 yards; A.J.
 Rose ran for 122 with a 75-yard score; and Kavosiey Smoke had a 37-yard TD run as Kentucky posted its most lopsided series win over the Cardinals (2-10) since '98 (68-34).